Your guide for getting commercial property through your SMSF

 Buying medical premises is a very popular strategy for medical professionals, notably doctors and dentists.

-In a medical practice where there are a number of medical professionals working together, each medical professional will likely have a considerable amount in their super.
-This gives them the flexibility to diversity their super assets into commercial property.
+In a medical practice where several medical professionals work together, each will likely have a considerable amount in their super.
+This gives them the flexibility to diversify their super assets into commercial property.

 For example: